Home of the Sewalot Site

 Note the chainstitch Weir/Raymond advert at just 2 guineas.

 Interestingly just up the road from Ipswich, in Attleborough, Norfolk was an iron mongers, Horace C. Johnson, who sold an identical machine to the Prima Donna for several years from 1879 to 1884.
 It is a possibility that as Whight's company was failing he sought to sell his machines through other outlets, agents and wholesalers.
 Like the Jones Sewing Machine Company who often put different makers names on their own sewing machines.
-Whight might have done the same with is Prima Donna machine.
-It was a popular lockstitch and an easy product to sell.
-Very similar to the Little Wanzer from Hamilton in Canada.
-The Little Wanzer sold over a million models.

 The price list circa 1870.
 Note the heavy duty boot machine called the No2.

 Also in 1883 just a year before the end of Whight's business the Pitt Brothers in Liversedge, Yorkshire, produced an identical Prima Donna machine supposedly from their own foundry!
 They called it the Princess.
 Was this coincidence or just a bit of badge engineering which was commonplace in the Victorian era before the Trades Description Act.
-The only other possibility is that the Pitt Brothers bought the rights and equipment to carry on making the Prima Donne and Princess sewing machines after Whight had finally closed his business.
+The other possibility is that the Pitt Brothers bought the rights and equipment to carry on making the Prima Donna and Princess sewing machines after Whight had finally closed his business.

 An early advert from Whight & Mann.
 Prolific adverts kept the company running for many years.
 Note how the lady is sitting at the end of the machine!

-THE PRIMA DONNA LOCK-STITCH HAND SEWING MACHINE will do all the work required of a family in the most superior of style.
+will do all the work required of a family in the most superior of style.
 It is extremely simple and so easy to learn that even the servant will become familiar with the briefest of instruction.
 Unequalled for Beauty and Simplicity of Construction.
 It will sew any material, from the finest muslin to heavy leather.

 I believe that around 1884 George Whight retired from the sewing world though some say he continued until 1888.